 - Candeo Hotels Hiroshima Hatchobori is one of most luxurious choices in the city.
-There isn’t much in the way of top-end luxury in Hiroshima, but this 4-star hotel certainly won’t disappoint most.
-The rooms are surprisingly large, but the real treat here is the relaxing on-site onsen where you can float all your cares away.
+There isn’t much in the way of top-end luxury in Hiroshima.
+This 4-star hotel shouldn’t disappoint.
+The rooms are surprisingly large.
+The real treat, though, is the relaxing on-site onsen where you can float all your cares away.